 - Green Beaver: Another Canadian brand that is free of the biggest culprits in the sunscreen game.
 They have adult and kid options.

-- Brush on Block: This mineral powder sunscreen is translucent, non-greasy and easy to apply to your skin, especially on your face if you're wearing makeup.
-Another bonus is it's refillable, so you keep the brush and simply attach a new container to it.
+- Brush on Block: This refillable mineral powder sunscreen is translucent, non-greasy and easy to apply to your skin, especially on your face if you’re wearing makeup.

 - Boo Bamboo Suncare: Another Canadian option that is similar to Green Beaver, but slightly runnier in consistency.
 Grab it here.